Bellarmine Knights: Sprint football

 Bellarmine announced in June 2021 that it would add sprint football as a varsity sport effective in 2022–23.
 Sprint football is played under standard college football rules, but players can be no heavier than 178 lb with a minimum of 5% body fat at the team's official weigh-in.
-The Knights play in the Midwest Sprint Football League, which launched in 2022 with six members and expanded to eight in 2023.
+The Knights play in the Midwest Sprint Football League, which launched in 2022 with six members and now has seven.
 Sprint football is not governed by the NCAA, but is fully incorporated into the Bellarmine Athletics Department.

 The Knights play home games at Brother Thomas More Page Stadium on the nearby campus of Saint Xavier High School.